Skip to content

 EDAM terms are imported from the official EDAM ontology release and are read-only in the admin.
 Terms cannot be added or deleted manually — all changes come through a sync.

-How seeding works
+How EDAM seeding works

 Trigger When Notes